aaronsdevera/whoip/README.md

 # whoip
-Automated IP geolocation and identification using reverse DNS
+Automated IP geolocation and identification using reverse DNS and folium.

 ![Example Map](viz/README.png?raw=true "Example Map")

 ## What it does
-whoip reveals the identities and locations of the IP addresses that your connection is traveling through.
+whoip reveals the identities and locations of the IP addresses that your connection is traveling through, on a interactive map enabled by [folium](https://github.com/python-visualization/folium).
 Attach a listfile of IPs, or perform a traceroute on a domain (eg. 'google.com').

 ## Usage
 ```